ctn-malone/quickjs-cross-compiler/README.md

 sayWeekday();
 ```

-Both interpreter & compiler will first try to resolve import relatively to current directory and fallback to the directory containing `qjs` & `qjsc` binaries
+Both interpreter & compiler will first try to resolve import relatively to current directory and fallback to the directory containing `qjs` & `qjsc` binaries (or the directory defined using `QJS_LIB_DIR` environment variable)

 <u>NB</u> : fallback will only work when calling `qjs` & `qjsc` using their **absolute path** or through their corresponding **`sh` wrappers**